aappddeevv/scalajs-reaction/README.md

 npm i --save react-dom
 ```

 The latest react is recommended, v16.4.
-Note that using 16.4 will result on console messages for deprecated API that is still used by ReasonReact, and hence, scalajs-react.
+Note that using 16.4 will result on
+console messages for deprecated API that is still used by ReasonReact, and
+hence, scalajs-reaction.

 ### Create a Component
 You can quickly create a component and render it: